chloetara/markdown/README.md

 ## This is exactly Markdown

-Here is only practicing with markdown.
+Here is only my practicing with markdown.